kshlsa/fortress/docs/validators/governance/submitting.md

 - you'll need testnet tokens for your proposal (ask around for a faucet)
 - the parameters for testnet proposals are different (eg. voting period timing, deposit amount, deposit denomination)
-- the deposit denomination is in 'atevmos' instead of 'aevmos'
+- the deposit denomination is in 'attorque' instead of 'atorque'